grnet/snf-image-creator/docs/install.rst

  * Python interface to sendfile [http://pypi.python.org/pypi/pysendfile]

 The above dependencies are resolved differently, depending on the installation method you choose.

-There are two installation methods.
-The first uses official packages whereas the second installs snf-image-creator and its dependencies from source.
+There are two installation methods available:

+#. `Install snf-image-creator using official packages`_ (currently only for
+   Ubuntu 12.04, more OSes will be supported soon)
+#. `Install snf-image-creator from source`_ (provided you meet the above
+   dependencies)

 Both methods are presented below.

 Install snf-image-creator using official packages
 =================================================